Davenchy/alx-system_engineering-devops/0x00-shell_basics/README.md

     - Hidden files and directories are included
     - The names is listed in alpha ordered while `.` and `..` listed at the beginning
     - Names start with digit come first then letters
+- Create a magic file `school.mgc` that can be used with the command file to detect School data files.
+School data files always contain the string SCHOOL at offset 0.